-A low–hassle refinance program with ultra–low mortgage rates might sound too good to be true.
-But actually, it’s in the Federal Housing Administration and HUD’s best interest to offer Streamline refinancing.
+A low–hassle refinance program with competitive mortgage rates might sound too good to be true.
+But actually, it’s in the Federal Housing Administration and HUD’s best interest to offer a Streamline Refinance loan.

 To the FHA, lower rates mean smaller monthly mortgage payments.
 Smaller payments are easier for borrowers to handle.
-And that means fewer claims against its mortgage insurance program.
+This means fewer claims against its mortgage insurance program.

 By helping homeowners refinance into more affordable home loans, FHA is really protecting itself from having to pay private lenders for loans that have defaulted.